SQream/sqream_docs/installation_guides/installing_sqream_with_kubernetes.rst

 4. When SQream has successfully upgraded, load the SQream console and restart your services.

-For questions, contact SQream Support.
+For questions, contact `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.